endpoints4s/endpoints4s/README.md

 - the core algebra is **cross-compiled with Scala.js**, meaning that you can also get a **Scala.js statically typed HTTP client** in just 1 line of code ;
 - the core algebra is **highly extensible**: you can define your own **vocabulary** (e.g. to control the cache related HTTP headers in a way that is specific to your app) and your own **semantics** (e.g. swagger-like documentation).

+## Documentation

+- [slides](http://julienrf.github.io/zrm-endpoints-2016/) of a talk, explaining the motivation and design.

 ## Canonical example

 ### Description of the HTTP endpoints